-Meanwhile, Masdar head of business development (Asia-Pacific) Fatima Al Suwaidei said Malaysia is a strategic growth market as the company expands its renewable energy portfolio in Southeast Asia.
+Meanwhile, Masdar head of business development (Asia Pacific) Fatima Al Suwaidi said Malaysia is a strategic growth market as the company expands its RE portfolio in South-East Asia.

-"As we work towards our target of reaching 100 gigawatts of renewable capacity by 2030, we have identified several strong growth markets, including Malaysia, Indonesia and the Philippines," she said.
+"As we work towards our target of reaching 100GW of renewable capacity by 2030, we have identified several strong growth markets, including Malaysia, Indonesia and the Philippines," she said.